IIclementineII/moonbrake/README.md

 Log Expenses: Add your expenses in real-time, and the system will automatically calculate your remaining budget and provide warnings.

-Generate Report: Once your monthly recording is complete, click the "Generate Monthly Report" button to save your personalized poster for sharing.
+Generate Report: Once your monthly recording is complete, click the "Generate a shareable image" button to save your personalized poster for sharing.

 License & Attribution
 This project is released under the MIT License.
 If you use, borrow, or redistribute the code from this project, you must comply with the following: